linxxcad/ImprovedMCRT/README.md

 ## Results
 Results are stored in a TXT file as a two-dimensional array.
+Each data of txt file corresponds to the flux density of each small pixel on the receiver panel.

 ## Statements
-If have problems running the program, please contact the author at linxxcad@zju.edu.cn.
-In addition, those who need the code can contact the author too, which can be given after qualification review and assessment.
+If have problems, please contact the author at linxxcad@zju.edu.cn.